 OSHA Violation Lawyers

 Construction accidents occur every day, and it is the Occupational Safety and Health Administrations (OSHA) responsibility to investigate these accidents.
-The Philadelphia construction injury attorneys at McEldrew Young Purtell can assist you in the process of contacting OSHA to receive an investigation of your workplace.
+The Philadelphia construction injury attorneys at McEldrew Young Purtell Merritt can assist you in the process of contacting OSHA to receive an investigation of your workplace.
 With the help of our lawyers, OSHA may be able to issue a citation that can be used in your case.
 OSHA citations usually serve as powerful evidence that a construction site employer was negligent in maintaining a site.
 Get in touch with our team to receive assistance in your work injury lawsuit today.

 Common OSHA Violations